Penydarren

 Penydarren is a community and electoral ward in Merthyr Tydfil County Borough in Wales.

 Description

-The area is most notable for being the site of a 1st-century Roman fort, and during the Industrial Revolution it housed Penydarren Ironworks the third largest of the great Merthyr works.
+The area is most notable for being the site of a 1st-century Roman fort.
+During the Industrial Revolution it housed Penydarren Ironworks, the third largest of the great Merthyr works.
 Penydarren was also used by Richard Trevithick as the location for his experiments into steam locomotion.
 The community and ward has a population of 5,253, increasing to 5,419 at the 2011 Census.

 Penydarren Park, the site of the Roman fort and the football ground, is today outside the community boundary.